Seeing a dietitian is an important step in many peoples’ journey to better eating habits and improved illness management.

 - High blood pressure (hypertension)

 - Heart disease

-If you are living with a chronic disease or illness, please consider speaking with us as soon as possible.
+If you are living with a chronic disease or illness, please consider speaking with one of the dieticians who operate from The Carina Medical & Specialist Centre as soon as possible.
 Understanding your condition and beginning a program to treat it is the first step to living a healthier, happier life.

 Carina Medical Dietitian – Kate Feely